aegross/imgd4000-portfolio/README.md

 I decided to tackle the bulk of the animation implementation and VFX work since I have artistic experience, but mostly because it seemed interesting.
 I had initially wanted to do some of the more mathematics-heavy work (such as aspects of the rope, which Milo focused on), but realized that other members of the team were more available and more interested in that work.

-For Giovani, I implemented his grounding checks, the web shooting mechanic (including the spline line shown to the player), and most of the basic web behaviors.
+For Giovani, I implemented his grounding checks, the web shooting mechanic (including the spline aiming line shown to the player), and most of the basic web behaviors.